Analytical Approximation of the ELBO Gradient in the Context of the Clutter Problem: Comparative Testing

 Figure \ref{fig:fig4} illustrates the performance of the tested algorithms for 5, 10 and 100 data points.
 As can be observed, the proposed method performs well for all three cases and for the case of 5 data points even comes out the best in terms of KL divergence.

-In terms of computational complexity, the proposed method is linearly dependent on the number of data points just like the other three methods.
+In terms of computational complexity, the proposed method is linearly dependent on the number of data points $n$ just like the other three methods.
 However, the number of exponentiation operations is $2n$ versus $n$ for EP, MF and Laplace.
 Furthermore, there are also $n$ square roots and the number of arithmetic operations is generally larger.
+An advantage of the proposed method is that it is a parallel algorithm and can be easily vectorized, provided the hardware has a vector processing unit.
+This is in contrast to EP, which is a serial algorithm, while MF and Laplace are also parallel algorithms.
+To give a rough illustration of computational requirements we measure execution times for 20 data points on a standard desktop machine within the Octave environment with serial execution and vectorization.
+The results are presented in figure \ref{fig:fig5} and also include stochastic gradient descent (SGD) as a point of comparison to stochastic methods.
+SGD is implemented using the ELBO gradient by employing the reparameterization trick and is vectorizable as well.
+The hyperparameters of SGD are tuned for achieving fast convergence where we use 3 samples to compute the gradient expectation and the learning rate starts at 1.0 with a decay factor of 0.97.